daniel-furman/daniel-furman-old/index.md

 ---

-How does grain size, strain state, and microstructure influence the rheological behavior of ice at shallow depths among glaciers and ice sheets? - funded through the Rose Undergraduate Research Award, CURF Climate Action Grant, and Hayden Scholars Grant -
+How does grain size, strain state, and microstructure influence the rheological behavior of ice at shallow depths among glaciers and ice sheets?
+Funded through the Rose Undergraduate Research Award, CURF Climate Action Grant, and Hayden Scholars Grant.

 ---